-Improvements to the Coast Casey Forebay are shown in Figure 3c.
-To offset the loss of de facto protection provided by Pond A1, the Coast Casey Forebay levee that is along the western end of the southern border of Pond A1 would be improved between the Palo Alto Flood Control Basin levee and the high ground in Shoreline Park.
+2.6.2 Raise and Improve the Coast Casey Forebay Levee and Associated Structures southern border of Pond A1 would be improved between the Palo Alto Flood Control Basin levee and the high ground in Shoreline Park.
 In accordance with that necessity, the City of Mountain View, which owns that levee, seeks to raise the entire length of that levee even beyond its intersection with the Pond A1 levee.
 To incorporate the highest sea-level rise prediction from the City of Mountain View's Sea Level Rise Study, Feasibility Report, and Capital Improvement Program (ESA PWA 2012), this levee improvement would build a levee base and foundation support sufficient to support a 16foot NAVD88 cross section but to a crest elevation of 14.7 feet NAVD88.
 This design levee height satisfies the FEMA design criteria for 100-year flood level plus 3 feet and gives the City of Mountain View the option of future improvements to address sea-level rise.
 Further, the Santa Clara Valley Water District (SCVWD), which is the flood protection agency in Santa Clara County, has recommended that a levee-top elevation of 14.7 feet NAVD88 be used for long-term sea-level rise planning.
 This design levee height would also improve flood risk management along the southern end of Charleston Slough and the communities and infrastructure behind it.
 The length of the levee improvements would be approximately 1,440 feet.
 The top width of the improved levee would be approximately 24 feet.
-In and around this levee are a pump station, a valve vault, and several utility access ports, and all would remain.
-An existing pump station control building to the southwest would remain in place and the raised levee would be built around it.
+In and around this levee are a pump station, a valve vault, and several utility access ports, and all would remain as existing.
+An existing pump station control building to the southwest would remain in place and the raised levee would be built around it. .
 The existing wooden platform and viewing station that extend into the slough from the trail near the water intake would remain in place, and an ADA-compliant sloped path would be installed to connect it to the raised Coast Casey Forebay levee.
 A similar path would connect the top of the Coast Casey Forebay levee to the existing trail from the parking area to the south.
 Estimated fill volumes and areas for all of these levee improvements and associated structural improvements at the Coast Casey Forebay are provided in Table 5.